Koorye/DePT/README.md

 # Acknowledgements

-Our code is based on [CoOp, CoCoOp](https://github.com/KaiyangZhou/CoOp), [KgCoOp](https://github.com/htyao89/KgCoOp) and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) repository.
+Our code is based on [CoOp, CoCoOp](https://github.com/KaiyangZhou/CoOp), [KgCoOp](https://github.com/htyao89/KgCoOp) and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) repositories.
 We thank the authors for releasing their code.
 If you use our model and code, please consider citing these works as well.